GoogleCloudPlatform/cymbal-superstore/README.md

 ![](assets/frontend-screenshot.png)

 15. Click on **New Arrivals.** You should see a mocked list of gray product rectangles.
-This is expected; the Duet AI demo steps cover the backend implementation of serving this list of new products.
+This is expected; the Gemini Code Assist demo steps cover the backend implementation of serving this list of new products.

 ![](assets/new-arrivals-mock.png)

 ### Part 3 - Configure Spanner

 The Spanner component of this demo is mocked - there's no web service writing data to Spanner.
-Instead, we preload Spanner with mock transaction data so that when we use Duet AI in Spanner, we have some data to work with.
+Instead, we preload Spanner with mock transaction data so that when we use Gemini in Spanner, we have some data to work with.

 1. In a terminal, open `scripts/spanner.sh`.
 2. Replace `PROJECT_ID` with your project ID.